ddos-clearing-house/testbed/README.md

 ### [Dashboard](/dashboard)

 The dashboard is a Flask application on which partners can initiate (and stop) a simulated attack on themselves.
 It is hosted in docker containers using docker-compose.
-See the readme in this directory for more information and instructions.
+See the [readme](dashboard/README.md) for more information and instructions.

 ### [Attack scripts](/attack-scripts)

-This directory contains scripts for various attacks (using hping3), as well as an entrypoint for the dashboard.
+This directory contains scripts to start and stop attack traffic (using hping3).
 Its contents should be available on an attack source machine at `/home/admin/attacks`.
+Read the [readme](attack-scripts/README.md)